 Prostate cancer screening.
 In a much-noted 2009 study, nearly 77,000 men at 10 U.S. medical centers were divided between a group that were offered a test or examination for prostate cancer annually over 8 years and a control group.
-The researchers concluded that the rate of death from prostate cancer was low and testing didn’t help.
+The researchers concluded that the rate of death from prostate cancer was low, and testing didn’t help.

 Lung cancer screening.
 Some 10 to 15 percent of lung cancer patients never smoked.
 You can protect yourself by testing your home for radon and avoiding secondhand smoke or exhaust on the job or elsewhere.
-If you develop symptoms such as a lingering cough or chest pain, see a doctor who may order a CT scan.
+If you develop symptoms, such as a lingering cough or chest pain, see a doctor who may order a CT scan.
 However, the American Cancer Society recommends routine lung cancer screening only for people ages 55 to 74 who smoked heavily within the previous 15 years.
 In one large study, about a quarter of the people screened had to undergo additional tests to discover that their abnormalities weren’t cancer.

 Colonoscopy after 75.
 The U.S. Preventive Services Task Force (USPSTF) recommends tests for colon cancer from age 50 to 75 for most people and only for those with risk factors through age 85.
 The Task Force found that the evidence for CT colonography and fecal DNA testing screens is inconclusive.

 Cervical cancer screens after 65.
-The USPSTF recommends against screening for cervical cancer in women older than 65 as long as they were screened previously and don’t have a special reason such as HIV infection or a history of precancerous lesions.
+The USPSTF recommends against screening for cervical cancer in women older than 65 as long as they were screened previously and don’t have a special reason, such as HIV infection or a history of precancerous lesions.

 Skin tests for tuberculosis (TB).
-This test is useful for someone who has spent time with a TB patient, illegal drug users, people with weakened immunity, or those who have traveled in countries like Russia where TB is common.
-Unless you fall into one of those categories or have symptoms such as a fever and weight loss, don’t waste the effort.
+This test is useful for someone who has spent time with a TB patient, illegal drug users, people with weakened immunity, or those who have traveled in countries like Russia, where TB is common.
+Unless you fall into one of those categories or have symptoms, such as a fever and weight loss, don’t waste the effort.

 MRIs for every little thing.
 Injured athletes and exercisers are often referred for an MRI, or magnetic resonance imaging, when they complain of pain.
-Dr. James Andrews, a Florida sports medicine orthopedist and researcher, suspected that the test led to unneeded surgeries.
+James Andrews, MD, a Florida sports medicine orthopedist and researcher, suspected that the test led to unneeded surgeries.
 He scanned the shoulders of 31 professional baseball pitchers who had no complaints.
-Based on the scan results, nearly all of them had abnormal shoulder cartilage and rotator cuff tendons, he told the New York Times.
+Based on the scan results, nearly all of them had abnormal shoulder cartilage and rotator cuff tendons, he told The New York Times.

-MRIs are an especially good example of how unnecessary tests have become so common.
 Patients may ask for an MRI or expect one, and doctors reap big fees for each scan.
 When they own their own machines, which is common, they might get $1,100 from an insurer for an MRI of the knee to identify a torn ligament, for example.

 Janet O’Dell, RN